LinuxETC/Linux-SeedManager/README.md

 * GUI Settings Page - no need to edit a settings file
 * Email alert notifications for ASCs and Pools, including hung or stopped miner.
 * Strategy handling, Pool Aliases, Miner Profiles
-* NEW!
-Password management from the GUI
+* Password management from the GUI

 See the GitHub wiki page for screenshots.

 -----

 Reqirements: Linux running cgminer or clone.
+Apache2.
 This will need the following Perl modules on clean Linux installs:

 * libjson-perl
 * libyaml-perl
 * librrds-perl
 * libproc-pid-file-perl

 and for email notifications..
 * libemail-simple-perl